nikolaigauss/fastapi-example/README.md

 docker-compose down
 ```

+### Using the stack

 Once the stack is up and running you can access the API via http://127.0.0.1:8083, as per default API servers will listen on http://127.0.0.1:5001 and http://127.0.0.1:5002, direct access will also work.

+To test the API quickly is a good idea to use the Swagger frontend which can be found in `http://127.0.0.1:8083/docs`

 ### A word about persistence